layilin/SP23-33852/_annotations/book3.md

 110.428n melasses.
 Also molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 111.441 noble wine.
-Rum.  <!-- not 100% sure about this; if they mean fermented but undistilled molasses drink, it isn't rum yet. can't find anything in the notes or in Gilmore, though-->
+Could refer to a fermented but undistilled molasses drink; also could refer to rum.

 [place] 111.443 Ganges.
 Also Ganga, a river that flows through India and Bangladesh.

 112.457 fraudful.
-Grainger criticizes the French who doctor their sugar by adding sand to casks, thereby increasing their profits.
+Grainger criticizes the French, whom he accuses of doctoring their sugar by adding sand to it.

 112.463 Avaro's.
 A mean-spirited, rich man who appears as a character in Richard Steele's *The Tatler* (1709-1711).
-Avaro is Latin for greedy, or miserly.

 [place] 112.476 Thame.
 The Thames, another major site for sugar refining in the eighteenth century.